 We often hear about “ADA compliant” signage, but the Americans with Disabilities Act (ADA) is not really the whole story on accessibility.
-The road to our present-day accessibility laws and codes is a tangled one that began nearly three quarters of a century ago.
+ADA compliance – how we got here: the road to our present-day accessibility laws and codes is a tangled one that began nearly three a century ago.
 Although many of the nuts and bolts of signage accessibility requirements have converged toward a single standard, it’s worth understanding how the pieces fit together.

 - The ADA is civil rights law, ensuring equality on the basis of disability.
 Equal architectural access is just one part of the law, and it applies to state and local government facilities, transportation facilities, and certain public accommodations.